Best Fitbit alternatives iMore 2022

-Coros Pace 2 is the lightest GPS sports watch available on the market today.
-It weighs a mere 29 grams and is outfitted with a high-quality, quick-drying, comfortable nylon band that's perfect for everyday wear.
-The Pace 2 offers 30 hours of full GPS battery life, a 20% increase from its predecessor.
+Coros Pace 2 is a feather-light GPS sport watch.
+It weighs a mere 29 grams and is outfitted with a quick-drying, comfortable, nylon band making it perfect for everyday wear.
+Pace 2 offers 30 hours of full GPS battery life, a 20% increase from its predecessor.
 If you need your battery to last even longer, switch to UltraMax for nearly half the battery consumption.
 If you don't use GPS mode a lot, Coros Pace 2 delivers up to 20 days of activity and sleep tracking.

-The Pace 2 also has 14 preloaded sport modes.
-It tracks running, biking, swimming, strength, and more!
-If you wear your watch to bed, Coros Pace 2 will keep track of your sleep cycles, duration of sleep, the time you spend awake, your heart rate range, and your average heart rate.
+This sport watch comes with 14 preloaded sport modes.
+If you wear it to bed, Pace 2 keeps tabs on your sleep cycles, duration of sleep, the time you spend awake, your heart rate range, and your average heart rate.
 You can set bedtimes, wake-up times, and alarms so you can ensure that you're waking up refreshed and ready to conquer the day.

 - Great battery life